Budget and rates

 Because It’s Fair.

 You only pay for the work I do.
 No “cushion” added by me to cover unknowns.
-I work efficiently on a speedy computer, and, after almost 20 years of building websites, my workflow goes at a pretty good clip!
+I work efficiently on a speedy computer, and, after over 20 years of building websites, my workflow goes at a pretty good clip!

 But, you ask, how much will it cost?